hellstorm-software/Kult-Rising/readme.md

 - updated the grand exchange
     - can now buy all items from the player
 - began furnishing floors 1-5 in the apartment building on thr starting island
+    - added a vasto head blocking the stairs uo to floor 6+

 ----------------------------------------------------------